Wesener Research Group (Fall 2025)

 Megan joined the Ohio State University’s Microbiology PhD program in the Fall of 2022.
 As an undergraduate Biochemistry student at Clemson University, she participated in multiple avenues of research.
 She was involved in an on-campus creative inquiry lead by Prof. Delphine Dean as well as an off-campus internship with New England Biolabs.
 After graduating, Megan worked as a research associate for Dr. Bei Liu in cancer immunology and hematology investigating the ability of SFB to prime immune cells in the mouse gut.
 Megan was fascinated by how the gut microbiome influences host health, and this motivated her to continue her studies in Microbiology.
 In the Wesener lab, Megan’s focus is investigating the role of bacterial glycans on microbiota community assembly as well investigating their role as a ligand for host immune cells.
 Some of her other hobbies outside of research include reading, cooking, hiking, and traveling.

-Tony DiCesare
+Tony L. DiCesare

 Graduate Research Assistant